znoxx/tbng2/README.md

 If AP is used, tweak following settings in "devices" and "environment"

-###### Devices: /dev/rfkill passthrogh
+###### Devices: /dev/rfkill passthrough

 Device "rfkill" reference.
 Can be removed, if no /dev/rfkill in system (for whatever reason)

 ###### Environment: out and in interfaces

-LAN interface should be your AP wifi adapter determined earlier.
+LAN interface should be your AP Wi-Fi adapter determined earlier.

 WAN interface is your interface for Internet access.
-You can switch to cable (eth0) or wirelese (in case you have secondary wifi interface).
+You can switch to cable (eth0) or wireless (in case you have secondary Wi-Fi interface).

 ###### Environment: initial dns

 Space separated list of DNS servers to use.
 Sometimes providers block any DNS servers, except their own.
-So put here your provider's DNS or homelan one.
+So put here your provider's DNS or home LAN one.

 For sure, 8.8.8.8 is possible, if it works for you.